ME495-Navigation/slam-project-henryburon/Tasks.md

 Task B.4: Should probably go through and ensure I made all functions.
 Going to need to make all comments doxygen-style at some point.
 Task B.5
 Task B.6
+Still need to do B.7 README
+Task C.1 - does not yet pass colcon tests
+Task C.2
+Task C.3